-For FY17 and FY18, the annual base Non-executive Director fees currently agreed to be paid by Oliver's is \$120,000 to the Chairperson (including all committee fees), \$60,000 for each other Non-executive Director and an additional \$20,000 to the respective chairs and \$10,000 for other members of the Audit and Risk Committee and the RNC.
+For FY2018, the annual base Non-executive Director fees currently agreed to be paid by Oliver's is \$120,000 to the Chairperson (including all committee fees), \$60,000 for each other Non-executive Director and an additional \$20,000 to the respective chairs and \$10,000 for other members of the Audit and Risk Committee and the RNC.
 These amounts comprise fees to be paid in cash and are inclusive of any superannuation payments required to be made.
-The CEO is not remunerated separately for acting as a Director.
+For FY2019, the annual base fee to be paid to the Chairperson (including all Committee fees) is \$150,000 with fees payable to other Non-excutive Directors and other members of the Audit and Risk Committee and the RNC to remain unchanged from FY2018.

-Based on the fees to be paid in FY18, the full year of Non-executive Director fees will be \$350,000 which is 70% of the total fee pool approved and disclosed in the Prospectus of \$500,000.
+Based on the fees paid in FY2018, the full year of Non-executive Director fees was \$350,000 which is 70% of the approved total fee pool of \$500,000.